RasaHQ/rasa/docs/nlu/components.rst

-:desc: Configure the custom components of your ML model to optimise the
+:desc: Customize the components and parameters of Rasa's ML-based NLU pipeline
-       processes performed on the user input of your contextual assistant.
+       to suit the needs of your contextual AI assistant.

 .. _components: